Kingdom of the Monarchs

 We drive to Chincua Butterfly Sanctuary for another magical encounter with the monarchs.
 Riding horses most of the way, we hike in the last bit to see the mariposas.
 Sometimes the stream along the forest floor is covered in orange as the butterflies descend to drink.
 We learn about efforts to preserve the fragile forest ecosystem that is the key to their survival.
 Our visit is one way to assist, demonstrating to the local people that ecotourism can be as viable a source of economic sustenance as logging.
 As Mexican butterfly conservationist Carlos Gottfried said, “When you stand in a monarch sanctuary, your soul is shaken and your life is changed.”
 This afternoon, we enjoy a tour of the village of Angangueo.

-This morning we visit Valle de Bravo, an inviting Mexican resort town on a tranquil lake.
+Next we visit Valle de Bravo, an inviting Mexican resort town on a tranquil lake.
 White stucco houses with red-tile roofs are covered in bougainvillea while brilliant flowers in the Plaza Independencia attract a multitude of birds.
 The lively market is a bustling meeting point for locals and visitors alike.
-This evening we relax at a vacation resort in the neighboring hamlet of Avándaro (Avándaro means “dream place” in the Tarascan Indian language).
+This evening we relax at a vacation resort in the neighboring hamlet of Avándaro (which means “dream place” in the Tarascan Indian language).

-Day 5: Piedra Herrada Sanctuary / Toluca / Mexico City
+Day 5: Valle del Bravo / Toluca / Mexico City

 Day 6: Mexico City / Home

-Our monarch butterfly tour concludes with a transfer to the airport for flights home or on to Puerto Vallarta for participants in our Humpback Whale Extension.
+Our monarch butterfly tour concludes with a transfer to the airport for flights home or to Puerto Vallarta for the Humpback Whale Watching Extension.
 Guests visiting the Pyramids of Teotihuacan will remain in Mexico City.